 Securities being offered by us 6,000,000 shares of common stock issuable upon the exercise of the warrants issued as a part of the securities sold in our May 2012 public offering.
+The warrants are exercisable until offered hereby are exercised

+May 30, 2017 at an exercise price of \$1.04 per share.

+Common stock to be outstanding if all of the warrants

+40,741,520 shares

-The warrants are exercisable until May 30, 2017 at an exercise price of \$1.04 per share.
-Common stock to be outstanding after this offering if all of the warrants are exercised 36,741,520 shares Use of proceeds We intend to use the net proceeds of this offering to fund our clinical development programs for CPP-109 and CPP-115 and for general corporate purposes.
-See " Use of Proceeds " for further information.
-Risk Factors See " Risk Factors ," as well as other information included in this prospectus, for a discussion of factors you should read and consider carefully before investing in our securities.
-Trading Market Our common stock is traded on the Nasdaq Capital Market under the symbol "CPRX."
-The number of shares of our common stock to be outs August 14, 2012 (including the 6,000,000 shares offered her tanding after this offering as shown above is based on 36,741,520 shares outstanding as of eby) and excludes:
+Use of proceeds We intend to use the net proceeds of this offering to fund our product development efforts and for general corporate purposes.
+See "Use of Proceeds" for further information.

+Risk Factors See "Risk Factors," as well as other information included in this prospectus, for a discussion of factors you should read and consider carefully before investing in our securities.

+Trading Market

+Our common stock is traded on the Nasdaq Capital Market under the symbol "CPRX."

+The number of shares of our common stock to be outstanding after this offering as shown above is based on 40,741,520 shares outstanding as of August 28, 2012 (including the 4,000,000 shares issued in our recently completed registered direct public offering and the 6,000,000 shares offered hereby) and excludes:

-- 2,019,888 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$1.19 per share; - 729,610 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - 1,239,270 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan; and - 1,523,370 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share.
+- 2,019,888 shares of our common stock subject to outstanding options under our 2006 Stock Incentive Plan having a weighted average exercise price of \$1.19 per share; - 729,610 shares of our common stock subject to outstanding options outside of our 2006 Stock Incentive Plan having a weighted average exercise price of \$0.69 per share; - 1,239,270 shares of our common stock that have been reserved for issuance in connection with our 2006 Stock Incentive Plan; - 1,523,370 shares of our common stock that have been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$1.30 per share; and - 1,200,000 shares of our common stock that has been reserved for issuance upon exercise of outstanding warrants at an exercise price of \$2.08 per share.